shoui520/shoui520.github.io/docs/vn-linux.md

 # Visual novels on Linux

-Visual novels are only Microsoft Windows programs, therefore you must use Wine in order to run them.
-This works exceptionally well on Linux.
+Visual novels are Microsoft Windows-only programs, therefore you must use Wine in order to run them on Linux.
+This works exceptionally well in most cases.

-Follow the steps below to run VNs on Linux.
+Follow the steps below.

 !!! warning "Linux dependencies"
 	The guide is currently under review.
 While it hasn't been changed too much, the Linux dependency section has only been updated for Arch and Void thus far.
 	When following another distro's instructions, make sure you install ffmpeg and the listed gstreamer plugins.

-## Install Wine & Dependencies
+## Install Wine & dependencies

 === "Arch"